Skip to Main Content

 • Explain why each limitation exists;

-• Provide the reasons why each limitation could not be overcome using the method(s) chosen to acquire or gather the data [cite to other studies that had similar problems when possible];
+• Provide the reasons why each limitation could not be overcome using the method(s) chosen to acquire or gather the information [cite to and note other studies that had similar problems when possible];

 • Assess the impact of each limitation in relation to the overall findings and conclusions of your study; and,